ChathurangiWithana/heart-disease-risk-ml/README.md

   - While clustering is unsupervised (it doesn’t use the labels), the alignment with actual outcomes shows that patient features carry strong discriminative power.

 📊 **Takeaway:** Even without explicit labels, unsupervised learning (K-means) can uncover patterns that approximate disease risk groups, supporting its potential use in exploratory healthcare analytics.

+## 🔸 Overall Conclusion

+In this project, we explored three core machine learning tasks on a heart disease dataset:

+- **Classification:** Predicted presence of heart disease using multiple models, where Logistic Regression achieved the highest accuracy.
+- **Regression:** Modeled maximum heart rate (`thalach`) as a continuous outcome, with linear regression (scaled features) providing the most interpretable results.
+- **Clustering:** Applied unsupervised learning (K-means) to group patients into low-risk and high-risk clusters, which aligned closely with actual disease outcomes.

+### Significance of Machine Learning in Healthcare
+This project illustrates how machine learning can:
+- **Support early detection:** Classification models help identify patients at higher risk of heart disease.
+- **Provide deeper insights:** Regression analysis highlights which clinical factors most strongly influence heart performance.
+- **Discover hidden patterns:** Clustering reveals natural patient groupings that may guide preventive care and treatment strategies.

+📊 While these models are not a replacement for clinical judgment, they demonstrate the potential of ML to complement healthcare decision-making, improve efficiency, and uncover actionable insights from patient data.